ecestnrkl/sensai/CARLA/README.md

 ```

-> May need to be commented out, as shown. (approx. 2 times in code):
+> May need to be commented out, as shown (as problems may arise when using the steering wheel). (approx. 2 times in code):

 ```
 elif event.key == K_c: